SverreWisloff/TackingAssist/README.md

 TODO (4)
  - Set the app-name to "Tacking Assist"
+ - Speed displayed with large green numbers
+ - Speed-plot

-## Please use it if you find it convinient
+## Please use it if you find it convenient

 And I am happy to hear what you think about it